Reblochon

-Reblochon ([ʁəblɔʃɔ̃]) is a soft washed-rind and smear-ripened French cheese made in the Alpine region of Haute-Savoie from raw cow's milk.
+Reblochon ([ʁəblɔʃɔ̃]) is a soft washed-rind French cheese made in the Alpine region of Haute-Savoie from raw cow's milk.
 It has its own AOC designation.

 Reblochon was first produced in the Thônes and Arly valleys, in the Aravis massif.
 Thônes remains the centre of Reblochon production; the cheeses are still made in the local cooperatives.
 Until 1964 Reblochon was also produced in Italian areas of the Alps.
 Subsequently, the Italian cheese has been sold in declining quantities under such names as Rebruchon and Reblò alpino.

 History

 Reblochon derives from the word "reblocher" which when literally translated means "to pinch a cow's udder again".
 This refers to the practice of holding back some of the milk from the first milking.
 During the 14th century, the landowners would tax the mountain farmers according to the amount of milk their herds produced.
 The farmers would therefore not fully milk the cows until after the landowner had measured the yield.
 The milk that remains is much richer, and was traditionally used by the dairymaids to make their own cheese.

 In the 16th century the cheese also became known as "fromage de dévotion" (devotional cheese) because it was offered to the Carthusian monks of the Thônes Valley by the farmers, in return for having their homesteads blessed.